Udûn (The Lord of the Rings: The Rings of Power)

 "Udûn" is the sixth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
 The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
 The episode is set thousands of years before the novel in Middle-earth's Second Age.
 It was written by Nicholas Adams, Justin Doble, and showrunners J. D. Payne and Patrick McKay, and directed by Charlotte Brändström.

 The series was ordered in November 2017.
 Payne and McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
 Brändström was revealed to be directing two episodes of the season that May, including the sixth.
 Production wrapped for the season in August 2021.
 The episode-long battle for the Southlands is the culmination of several character arcs, bringing key characters together for the first time and featuring them in multiple action sequences.
 It ends with the eruption of Mount Doom, created through visual effects, which turns the Southlands into the dark land of Mordor.

 "Udûn" premiered on the streaming service Amazon Prime Video on September 30, 2022.
-It was estimated to have high viewership and received generally positive reviews.
-The episode received several awards and nominations, including a Primetime Creative Arts Emmy Award nomination for its sound editing.
+It was estimated to have high viewership and received positive reviews, with praise for its narrative focus and the execution of the action sequences.
+Multiple critics found it to be the best episode of the season.
+"Udûn" received several awards and nominations, including a Primetime Creative Arts Emmy Award nomination for its sound editing and two wins at the 21st Visual Effects Society Awards.